sanjanasri/cEnTam-Dataset/README.md

 # cEnTam-Dataset

 This Repository contains parallel corpus for English-Tamil Language Pair.
-The data provided is a collectionof sentences taken from textbooks, bilingual novels, storybooks and bilingual websites that includes tourism, healthand news domains.
+The data provided is a collectionof sentences taken from textbooks, bilingual novels, storybooks and bilingual websites that includes tourism, health and news domains.
+The dataset is provided as .xml file in unicode format.

 Bilingual sentences - 56495
 ## Monolingual